sefaerkan/CatchTheKenny-Game/README.md

 # Catch The Kenny Mobile Game
-High Score with Shared Preferences
+Save your highest score using Shared Preferences